 Challenges and fears – fear gets in the way of making decisions, so the more you can understand what your prospect is trying to achieve and what they dread going wrong, the more you can address their concerns from the outset.

 Behaviours – different customers behave differently.
 Some know exactly what they need and can search and evaluate options quickly.
 Others may have a longer research and decision-making process.
 Will a simple landing page do for the latter, or do you need to provide more information to ensure they have everything they need?
 What information are they after and how do they prefer to consume it?

 Where are they? – different customers hang out in different places.
 You can’t assume everyone is listening to you on social media.
 So, where else could they be?
 Are they reading industry publications, or are they members of online forums or networking groups, for example?

-These are just three very basic examples to help illustrate how your single, perfectly crafted LinkedIn advert may not be seen by all your prospects, let alone be hitting the spot for any of them.
+These are just four very basic examples to help illustrate how your single, perfectly crafted LinkedIn advert may not be seen by all your prospects, let alone be hitting the spot for any of them.

 As few as possible is the simple answer.
 Each persona will require its own strategy and marketing resource, so, rather than spreading yourself too thinly, we recommend focusing on three or four, possibly extending to six as a maximum.

 A common assumption is that personas are only for use by the marketing department, but they are relevant across many business functions:

 If you’ve not used personas before, here’s a template to get you going in the right direction.